georgeobote/crush-policies/how-crush-works.md

 - Everyone starts with our “Neutral earth” palette, warm, calm, and easy on the eyes.
 - Verified students can toggle to their school pride theme anytime from Settings → Appearance.
 It instantly swaps the UI to your campus colors.
-- Compatibility uses the signals you add: majors/clubs, Greek life, location scopes, relationship intent, religion, pets, height + preferred ranges, smoking/drinking/going-out style, and optional deal breakers (same campus only, Greek-life only/skip, athlete-only/skip).
+- Compatibility uses the signals you add: majors/clubs, Greek life, location scopes, relationship intent, religion, pets, height + preferred ranges, age + grad year, smoking/drinking/going-out style, and optional deal breakers (same school only, Greek-life only/skip, athlete-only/skip).
 - We keep track of school coordinates so your countdowns, drop windows, and notifications stay in the right time zone even if you travel.

 ## 3. Crush Drop Windows

 - **Three drop slots:** Morning (10–11 AM), afternoon (3–4 PM), and evening (8–9 PM) in your school’s time zone.
-Each day we hash the time zone + window to pick one shared minute so the reveal feels like a “BeReal” moment for everyone nearby.
+Each day we hash the time zone + date + window to pick one shared minute so the reveal feels like a “BeReal” moment for everyone nearby.
 - **Stay photo-ready:** Drops only run if you keep the `Crush Drop` toggle on, maintain at least three approved photos, and have verified SMS + `.edu` with gender + “looking for” set.
 Fall below that, and we pause things until you’re ready again.
-- **Response timers:** Matched windows carry a 6-hour response clock with ready/reminder/expire notifications.
+- **Response timers:** Matched windows stay open until local midnight with ready/reminder/expire notifications.
 If neither side answers in time, we roll forward and log it so fairness and analytics stay intact.
-- **Transparent history:** Every window stores whether it was pending, revealed, matched, or skipped so you can see how the week went and we can make sure everyone gets a fair shot.
+- **Transparent history:** Every window stores whether it was upcoming, matching, matched, no match, or skipped so you can track how the day went and we can keep drops fair.

 ## 4. Matching Intelligence

-1. **Campus-first always:** We try your classmates first.
-If sparks aren’t flying, we slowly widen to nearby schools, then statewide, and finally nationwide, with heavier filters so long-distance matches really feel worth it.
+1. **Campus-first always:** We start with your campus, then expand to state and nationwide if needed.
+Distance penalties for off-campus/out-of-state matches help keep long-distance intentional, and we occasionally sample a wider radius to avoid stale pools.
-2. **Balanced scoring:** Major, clubs, Greek life, profile completeness, recency, distance, height alignment, relationship intent, religion, pet preferences, and lifestyle signals (smoking, drinking, going out) all feed the behind-the-scenes score.
+2. **Balanced scoring:** Recent activity + profile freshness, distance, shared majors/clubs, Greek life, photo count, age + grad year alignment, height alignment (including preferred ranges), relationship intent, religion, pets, and lifestyle signals (smoking, drinking, going out) feed the behind-the-scenes score.
-3. **Guardrails before scoring:** We enforce gender + height preferences, deal breakers (same-campus only, Greek filters, athlete-only/skip), block lists, and “already matched” checks before we ever surface a candidate.
+3. **Guardrails before scoring:** We enforce mutual gender preferences, deal breakers (same school only, Greek-life only/skip, athlete-only/skip), block lists, same-day repeat-pair blocks, and existing-match checks before we ever surface a candidate.
 4. **Shared reveal moments:** As soon as a match is confirmed, both people get slotted into the same upcoming drop window so the spotlight reveal happens together.

 ## 5. Spotlight Reveal & Decisions

 - When your drop minute arrives, the app fades everything else out and spotlights the match with their lead photo, school flair, shared interests, and lifestyle callouts.
 - Tap **Like** to lean in or **Pass** to skip.
 Both people must tap Like before chat unlocks, classic double opt-in.
 You can always open the Daily Drops list to revisit active windows before the response timer expires.
-- We quietly log decisions so the matcher learns your preferences and we can make sure window stats stay accurate.
+- We quietly log decisions so we can improve matching over time and keep window stats accurate.

 ## 6. Chat, Safety & Reporting